-You should certainly ask a teacher who has taught you in an academic class in high school.
+You should ask a teacher who has taught you in an academic class in high school.
 Ideally, this will also be a teacher who knows you as more than just a student who does well on all the tests.
 We find that the best recommendations are written by teachers who know an applicant well as both a student and a person.

-|Evaluation A potential subjects|
+|Math/science evaluation potential subjects|

-|Evaluation B potential subjects|
+|Humanities/social science/language potential subjects|

-Supplemental evaluations are also welcome—we simply ask that they provide different or additional context beyond the two we’ve already requested.
+We are also able to accept supplemental evaluations—we simply ask that they provide different or additional context beyond the two we’ve already requested.
 Most applicants and most admitted students do not submit any supplemental recommendations.
-Forms for Supplemental Recommendations are available through your MyMIT account.
+Forms for Supplemental Recommendations are available through your MIT application portal.

 Applicants should enter their recommender information into the Recommendations section of the application regardless of how the recommender intends to submit their materials.
 Our preference is for recommenders to use our application portal to submit documents.
 However, they do have the option to submit their additional documents via Naviance, SCOIR, or other methods.
 Applications will not be disadvantaged if recommenders submit their recommendations through a third-party service other than the MIT application portal.